lgirma/vdtree/README.md

 }
 ```

-Custom components can also be included in the virtual DOM tree as:
+Such components can also be included in the virtual DOM tree as:

 ```jsx
 <div>